 These documents are to be provided by the seller to the buyer.

-The seller must pay for all the cost bearing alternatives, from inspection to the verification of goods.
+According to FCA terms, the seller must pay for all the cost bearing alternatives, from inspection to the verification of goods.
 The procedure may vary in terms of the quality/quantity of checking or measuring and weighting the goods necessary for the purpose of delivery.
 An inspection of goods has to be carried out before the shipment.
 The seller has to take into consideration that the goods have to be packaged in a manner which is appropriate for export.

 Case 1 - Seller must deliver the goods to the person/place nominated by the buyer, even if the place belongs to the seller.